SpeedySwifter/esp32_macbook_system_resources/README.md

 1. Open `esp32_system_monitor.cpp` in the Arduino IDE
 2. Install the TFT_eSPI Library if not already present
-3. Compile and upload the program to your ESP32
+3. Compile and upload the program to your ESP32 TTGO T-Display V1.1 Board

+**Library Support:** For TFT_eSPI library setup and configuration specific to TTGO T-Display V1.1, visit the official [TTGO-T-Display repository](https://github.com/Xinyuan-LilyGO/TTGO-T-Display).

 ### 3. Start System Monitor